 The silenced Nagant is the weakest pistol in Hunt Showdown, and on paper one of the worst weapons.
 However, that’s because it is more of a tool than a weapon, and once you start looking at it as such you will recognize its value.
 The Mosquito can be used to silence horses, light up chicken and dog pens, blow up lanterns and barrels, and harass hunters and disorient them – all without revealing your location.

 With headshots, the Nagant Silencer can drop hives and grunts almost completely noiselessly.
-Also, if you see an Immolator in the distance, it’s usually worth it to ping it once and move on – it will aggro, potentially drawing the attention of nearby hunters, and it will eventually die on its own, giving you some minor EXP.
+Also, if you see an Immolator in the distance, it’s usually worth it to ping it once and move on – it will aggro, potentially drawing the attention of nearby hunters, and it will eventually die on its own.

 The silenced Winnie shares the same bad reputation as the Mosquito, and fulfills the same role.
 It takes up a big slot, but comes with better stats and more ammo to make up for it.
 With Levering it makes a good anti-boss weapon, and a decent ambush rifle.